ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 ### Map Function

+The map function needs two arguments:

+1. A function that performs the required transformation, and
+1. A list items to be transformed

+Map then works its way down the list, passing every element in turn to the function.

-A map function takes a function and a list and applies that function to every element of the list.
-So, to describe this in Haskell, the type of the map function would be written as:
+To describe this in Haskell, the type of the map function would be written like this:

 ```haskell
 map :: (a -> b) -> [a] -> [b]